 On working meeting between Alexander Ananenkov and Alexey Kuzmitsky

-Petropavlovsk-Kamchatsky hosted a working meeting between Alexander Ananenkov, Deputy Chairman of the Gazprom Management Committee and Alexey Kuzmitsky, Governor of the Kamchatka Krai and Chairman of the Krai Government as part of the business trip made by the Company’s expert group to the Kamchatka Krai.
+Petropavlovsk-Kamchatsky hosted today a working meeting between Alexander Ananenkov, Deputy Chairman of the Gazprom Management Committee and Alexey Kuzmitsky, Governor of the Kamchatka Krai.

 In September 2007 the Russian Federation Government adopted the decision prescribing Gazprom to get involved in the Gasification of the Kamchatka Oblast.
 Phase 1 – Gas Supply to Petropavlovsk-Kamchatsky project.

 Since 2009 the Kamchatka Krai has been involved in the Russian Regions Gasification Program.
-As part of the Program, the Gazprom-sponsored construction of the gas lateral from the automated gas distribution station of Petropavlovsk-Kamchatsky to CHPP-2 will be completed in 2010.
-In its turn, the Kamchatka Krai Government will simultaneously arrange CHPP-2 conversion to natural gas.
+As part of the Program, Gazprom’s funds were used to construct a gas lateral from AGDS of Petropavlovsk-Kamchatsky to CHPP-2.
+On its part, the Kamchatka Krai Government is arranging CHPP-2 conversion to natural gas.